wem-r/HTB/Meetup/README.md

 # HackTheBox

-Script that is using the [HackTheBox API](https://documenter.getpostman.com/view/13129365/TVeqbmeq) to auto generate a visual for the HTB Meetup France.
+Generate a thumbnail for the HTB Meetup France Using the [HackTheBox API](https://documenter.getpostman.com/view/13129365/TVeqbmeq)

-To communicate with the API v4, you need an **App Token**.
+To communicate with the API v4, you need an **App Token**. \
 Go to https://app.hackthebox.com/profile/settings and <kbd>Create App Token</kbd> (<small>This does not work on the old interface, you need to use the new one</small>)

 ---